UFC Freedom 250 Fight Week Update · June 14, 2026 · White House, Washington D.C.

 | Record | 13-3-0 | 13-2-0, 1 NC | Both have elite-level experience, but Gane is the more established natural heavyweight. |

-| SLpM | 5.16 | 5.29 | Output is almost identical on paper. |
+| Significant Strikes Landed per Minute | 5.16 | 5.29 | Output is almost identical on paper. |

-| Striking accuracy | 62% | 61% | Both are unusually accurate for big fighters. |
+| Striking Accuracy | 62% | 61% | Both are unusually accurate for big fighters. |

-| SApM | 3.50 | 2.33 | Gane is significantly harder to hit over time. |
+| Significant Strikes Absorbed per Minute | 3.50 | 2.33 | Gane is harder to hit repeatedly over time. |

-| Striking defense | 53% | 60% | Gane’s movement shows up clearly in the defensive data. |
+| Striking Defense | 53% | 60% | Gane’s movement shows up clearly in the defensive data. |

-| Takedowns per 15 min | 0.11 | 0.68 | Neither is a wrestling-first fighter, but Gane has used offensive grappling more often. |
+| Takedowns per 15 Minutes | 0.11 | 0.68 | Neither is wrestling-first, but Gane mixes grappling slightly more often. |

 Data Insight